Quantum Science & Technologies

 Realizing the promise of quantum science & technology

-Quantum science has the potential to revolutionize technologies across multiple domains, from computing and communications, to sensors and secure data transmission, to global logistics and infrastructure security.
-However, the journey to realizing quantum’s full promise has been hindered by a fragmented landscape across academia, industry, and government characterized by ad-hoc collaboration.
+Quantum science will revolutionize technologies across multiple domains, from computing and communications, to sensors and secure data transmission, to global logistics and infrastructure security.
+However, the journey to realizing quantum’s full promise has been hindered by a fragmented landscape across academia, industry, and government.

 Hands-on Learning: Vertically Integrated Projects